karios-os/docs/docs/getting-started/installation.rst

 If you need assistance with the installation process:

-- **Documentation**: Refer to the comprehensive Karios documentation and security guides
+- **Documentation**: Refer to the comprehensive Karios documentation
 - **Support Resources**: Access available support channels and community forums
-- **Log Files**: Review installation and security logs for detailed error information
+- **Log Files**: Review installation logs for detailed error information

 **Common Log Locations**